AlmasMahfooz/AlmasMahfooz/README.md

-🔭 I’m currently working on Dynamics GP and Power Platform 🌱 I’m currently learning so many things, or trying to learn many things 👯 I’m looking to collaborate on Power Platform
+🔭 I’m currently working on Dynamics GP and Power Platform<br/>
+🌱 I’m currently learning so many things, or trying to learn many things 👯 I’m looking to collaborate on Power Platform
 🤔 I’m looking for help with Resources,guidence and possible opportunities of Power Platform